brandur/org/drafts/stripe-running.md

 district where the Stripe office is located.

-By the time I joined, the club already had a couple of well-established traditional loops which included some real gargantuans.
-Probably the most notable is the (internally) renowned "Triple Peaks", a journey south from the office, up Bernal Heights, west through Glen Canyon Park, and a final ascent up Twin Peaks.
-My usual routes around Heroku's office in SOMA included pretty healthy total distances, but nowhere near this level of ascents or variation in terrain.
+By the time I joined, the club already had a couple of well-established traditional loops which included some real beasts.
+Probably the most notable is the (internally) renowned "Triple Peaks", a journey south from the office, up Bernal Heights, west through Glen Canyon Park, and with a final ascent up Twin Peaks before returning through the Castro and the Mission.
+My usual routes around Heroku's office in SOMA included pretty healthy total distances, but nowhere near this level of elevation gain or variation in terrain.

 !fig src="/assets/stripe-running/triple-peaks.png" caption="The daunting Tripe Peaks run in San Francisco."